-California Democrats ponder reordered field in 2020 contest
+California Democrats ponder reordered field in 2020 primary

 California is one of 14 states that will vote on Super Tuesday.
 It’s the biggest prize by far, with more than 400 delegates at stake.
 The vote comes a day after Amy Klobuchar and Pete Buttigieg united behind Biden as party moderates look to halt the ascent of democratic socialist Sanders, the leading candidate after contests in Iowa, New Hampshire, Nevada and South Carolina.

+At a Sacramento polling station Tuesday, California Gov. Gavin Newsom declined to say who he voted for but said recent endorsements for Biden are a “huge boost” to the former vice president.

+“That was about as significant a night that you could have in politics before a major primary,” he said about Klobuchar and Buttigieg quitting the race and joining Biden on Monday in Dallas.
+Newsom predicted Biden’s momentum may drive more voters to the polls and that results will be “very clarifying” for the state of the race.

-President Donald Trump, who lost California by over 4 million votes in 2016, faces only token opposition for his party’s nomination.
+President Donald Trump, who lost California by over 4 million votes in 2016, faces only token opposition.
 Meanwhile, a series of contested U.S. House districts are on the ballot that could play into control of Congress in November.

 It’s possible the primary could attract about half of the state’s nearly 21 million registered voters.
-Early voting began in February, and about 22 percent of 16 million mail-in ballots had been returned as of Monday, according to nonpartisan Political Data Inc.
+Early voting began in February, and about 22% of 16 million mail-in ballots had been returned as of Monday, according to nonpartisan Political Data Inc.

-Arguably, no candidate has more at stake in California than the Vermont senator, whose campaign has long seen the nation’s most populous state as a critical early contest and has had droves of volunteers organizing events across the state.
+Arguably, no candidate has more at stake in California than Sanders, the Vermont senator whose campaign has long seen the nation’s most populous state as a critical early contest and has had droves of volunteers organizing events across the state.

-Sanders was on the California presidential ballot four years ago, when he picked up 46 percent of the vote in a losing effort against eventual nominee Hillary Clinton.
+Sanders was on the California presidential ballot four years ago, when he picked up 46% of the vote in a losing effort against Hillary Clinton.
 He’s hoping for a comeback that would be a capstone moment for the state’s progressive wing, and a string of recent polls have shown him with an advantage over his remaining rivals.

-But Sanders is also facing unpredictable factors, not least of which is who actually votes.
+But Sanders is also facing unpredictable factors, not the least of which is who actually votes.
 Some of Sanders’ strongest supporters, including young people and Hispanics, tend to be among the least reliable voters.
-They are trailing other groups in mail-in ballots returned through Monday.
+They were trailing other groups in mail-in ballots returned through Monday.

 At the same time, moderate Democrats are clearing the field for South Carolina primary winner Biden, fearing that a Sanders ticket could doom the party’s chances in November.
-Another recent exit from the race: California billionaire Tom Steyer, who stepped out Saturday.
+Another recent exit from the race was California billionaire Tom Steyer, who stepped out Saturday.

 Anyone who already voted for Klobuchar, Buttigieg or Steyer can’t change their vote.

 State election rules intended to increase participation make it likely that ballot-counting could continue for weeks in close contests.
-Another unknown: Bloomberg, the former New York City mayor who has spent tens of millions of dollars in advertising, is on the ballot for the first time on Super Tuesday.
+Another unknown was Bloomberg, the former New York City mayor who has spent tens of millions of dollars in advertising, is on the ballot for the first time on Super Tuesday.

 Four years ago, many Sanders supporters were dejected after his defeat and suspicious of an election process they believe tilted unfairly to Clinton.
 But his volunteer corps regrouped, and a candidate once considered on the political fringe has this year accumulated more delegates than any other Democrat so far.